MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/partner-applications.md

 Microsoft Defender ATP currently supports IOC matching and remediation for file and network indicators.
 Blocking is supported for file indicators.

 ## Support for non-Windows platforms
 Microsoft Defender ATP provides a centralized security operations experience for Windows as well as non-Windows platforms.
 You'll be able to see alerts from various supported operating systems (OS) in the portal and better protect your organization's network.
-This experience leverages on a third-party security products' sensor data giving you a unified experience.